Contents

 Cookies are used by web servers to maintain sessions between individual requests, allowing for the tracking of customer journeys.

 They were first introduced in 1995 by Netscape.
-In this 1995 video, Netscape founder Marc Andreessen demonstrates a cookie to a CNET journalist
+In an old 1995 CNET video, Netscape founder Marc Andreessen demonstrates a cookie to a CNET journalist, explaining a metaphor that the cookies were named after.

 Apart from tracking visitors, cookies are commonly used for authenticating on websites and, despite being supplanted by more modern kinds of browser storage, aren’t likely to completely disappear anytime soon.